Nenass

-Erikson Spinola Lima (born 5 July 1995), better known as Nenass, is a Cape Verdean footballer who plays as a midfielder for AaFK.
+Erikson Spinola Lima (born 5 July 1995), better known as Nenass, is a Cape Verdean footballer who plays as a midfielder.

 Career

 In 2014, Nenass trialed for MFF, Sweden's most successful club.

 Before the 2016 season, he signed for Vålerenga 2 in the Norwegian third division.

 In 2016, he signed for Norwegian second division side KFUM Oslo.

 In 2017, Nenass signed for Sarpsborg in the Norwegian top flight, where he made 1 league appearance.
 On 17 September 2017, he debuted for Sarpsborg during a 0-5 loss to TIL.

 Before the 2018 season, he signed for Norwegian second division team AaFK, helping them achieve promotion to the Norwegian top flight.

 International career

 Nenass debuted with the Cape Verde national team in a 2–1 2022 FIFA World Cup qualification win over Liberia on 7 October 2021.